 Depending on how many people live in your static caravan will probably impact how often and how intensely you need to clean, but try not to put it off as the more there is to do, the less appealing it can be to start.

-If covers are removable then check the labels as you may be able to run them in a delicate wash without shrinking the material, which could be the easiest option.
-Otherwise you can use a range of car upholstery cleaning products, such as foam sprays which can be wiped off with a damp cloth and left to dry.
+If covers are removable then check the labels as you may be able to run them in the washing machine on a delicate wash without shrinking the material, which could be the easiest option.
+Otherwise, you can use a range of car upholstery cleaning products, such as foam sprays which can be wiped off with a damp cloth and left to dry.

-If you have stubborn stains then look for more specialist products but check with the manufacturer if they’re likely to damage the colour on your caravan’s upholstery.
+If you have stubborn stains then look for more specialist products but check with the manufacturer if they’re likely to damage the colour of your caravan’s upholstery.

 Carpets in caravans can pick up many stains and marks, especially if you like the great outdoors.
 Dealing with marks quickly can make them easier to clean but if your carpet is generally looking tired, you could rent a carpet cleaning machine.

 A carpet cleaning or carpet washing machine is a very effective piece of equipment that you essentially use to vacuum your carpet with a liquid cleaner to remove stubborn stains, dust and dirt.
-The first go around a room will pick up a lot and discolour the liquid in the machine, but will clear out with each attempt.
-Once it runs nearly clear, then you know you’ve removed the bulk of the dirt.
+It may need going over several times, but once the liquid runs nearly clear, then you know you’ve removed the bulk of the dirt.

 Caravan cleaning FAQ